...

 Yes.
 Ekim IT Solutions configures and verifies all HIPAA technical safeguards for dental practices across all 50 states remotely, with on-site support in New England and New York.
 This includes BitLocker encryption, individual user accounts, screen lock policies, MFA, and audit logging.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We lock down dental office computers with encryption, access controls, endpoint protection, and patch management so patient data stays protected on every device in your practice.